princeton-nlp/DensePhrases/README.md

 pip install -r requirements.txt python setup.py develop
 ```
-Please check your CUDA version before the installation of PyTorch.

 ## Resources
 Before downloading the required files below, please set the default directories as follows and ensure that you have enough storage to download and unzip the files: